shireeshj/blog/_posts/2024-05-05-mastering-multi-tenant-setup-with-rails-background-jobs.md

 * Navigate to http://localhost:3000, and trigger the job.
 * You'll notice that the job is executed, but it retrieves data only from the default database. why?
 Continue reading to find out the reason.

+##### **Problem?**
+When a Sidekiq server initializes, it establishes a connection pool to manage database queries.
+During job execution, it retrieves a connection from this pool.
+If a specific database is not specified for the job, it defaults to the primary database (default - db 1).

 ##### **Addressing the Database Connection Issue**
 To ensure that background jobs access the correct database, we need to pass the database name as a parameter to each job and modify the job accordingly: